pcarbo/genetic-data-analysis-rcc-1/extras/1kg.md

 # Background on the 1000 Genomes genotype data

-*Give some background here on the 1000 Genomes Project and the data set.*
+*Give, very briefly, some background on the 1000 Genomes Project and the genotype data.*

 These are the steps I took to generate the 1000 Genomes data set.